frank038/SimpleFM/README.md

 - custom thumbnailers
 - custom folder icon
 - sticky selection by pressing in the circle
-- send desktop files to the desktop (feature of my SimpleDesktop program) - not in the release version yet
+- send desktop files to the desktop (feature of my SimpleDesktop program)
 - and more...

 Support for drag and drop from my archive manager.
 For this operation it is used a custom mimetype so no need of changing any window property.